jrpinteno/AdventOfCode-2023/README.md

 used to add same amount of copies we already have of a given card, to the next `matched_count` cards in the copies vector.

 In terms of difficulty, I'd say this would have been good for [day 02](###-day-02).
 That one felt more complicated.

+_Addendum_: Quickly implemented a simple `Grid` struct helper for the future.
+I feel it coming into use very soon, I'll add at that point the parsing into the grid implementation.
+Might even revisit [day 02](###-day-02) at some point and add the helper functions needed for that one.